 2019 Garlic Judging

-Judging for the garlic category of the 2019 Australian Food Awards will take place in February 2019 and we are delighted to welcome a number of local industry leaders to the judging panel for this year’s Australian Food Awards - garlic class, including:
+Judging for the garlic category of the 2019 Australian Food Awards has taken place in February, and we were delighted to welcome a number of local industry leaders to the judging panel for this year’s Australian Food Awards - garlic class, including:

 Head Judge, Penny Woodward